 2. Earn money from home with Amazon Mechanical Turk.

 Set up an Amazon Mechanical Turk account using your Amazon profile, and start completing short tasks or surveys for extra cash.

+Companies will have easy tasks that still haven’t been completely taken over by AI just yet.
 You may think it’s not worth it when you see the small value of each task ($0.10 to a few bucks), but it can add up.

 One of my stay-at-home friends is on a tight budget, but she sets aside 30 minutes every day to do Mechanical Turk.
 She earns about $30 per month of extra money and gets to treat herself to coffee or other small things her family budget doesn’t allow.

 3. Earn up to 10% sales commission with Amazon Associates.

 If you have a website or a blog, join Amazon Associates and start using affiliate links to advertise Amazon products that you love on your site.
 You’ll receive a 2% – 10% commission on purchases your readers make.